CoryBall/learn-react/src/components/README.md

 <br />

  - file.js is a basic JavaScript file.
-It cannot contain components or web contents, its mostly use to export existing components or house code, like constants and helper functions.
+It cannot contain components or web contents, its mostly used to export existing components, mock data, business logic, configuration, or helper functions.
- - file.jsx is a special file extension that allows html inside of javascript.
+ - `.jsx` is a special file extension that allows html inside of javascript.
 Most of the React-specific code will be in these
- - file.ts and file.tsx are the same as .js and .tsx respectively, just TypeScript instead of JavaScript.
+ - file.ts and file.tsx are the same as .js and .tsx respectively, they just use TypeScript instead of JavaScript.
  - TypeScript is a superset of JavaScript made by Microsoft that contains typing.
 Making Front-End code with a strongly-typed language makes developing in teams much more efficient and clear.
 Plugins for Visual Studio Code give very useful hints and errors that may not be possible to detect if using JavaScript.
 This makes for much more efficient bug-fixing and better readability at a slight cost to development time.

 ## There are typically two ways both to import and export